-The SBAC strongly supports bipartisan legislation to empower small businesses to compete for top talent and address the student debt crisis.
+The SBAC strongly supports the Employer Participation in Repayment Act of 2019, bipartisan legislation to empower small businesses to compete for top talent and address the student debt crisis.

 According to the personal finance website, Make Lemonade, over $1.5 trillion in student loan debt is owed by more than 44 million borrowers in the U.S. — an average of about $40,000 owed per student.
 Many college graduates, working entry level jobs, struggle to make their student debt payments.